 VMC is the calibrated airspeed at which, when the critical engine is suddenly made inoperative, it is possible to maintain control of the airplane with that engine still inoperative, and thereafter maintain straight flight at the same speed with an angle of bank of not more than 5 degrees.
 The method used to simulate critical engine failure must represent the most critical mode of powerplant failure expected in service with respect to controllability.
 (FAR 23.149)

-- Vsse is the Single engine safety speed.
-This speed is slightly higher than published Vmc and creates a safety buffer from Vmc for intentional engine out operations.
-We should never fly the airplane below Vmc or Vsse, if published, under single-engine operations.
+- VSSE is the Single engine safety speed.
+This speed is slightly higher than published VMC and creates a safety buffer from VMC for intentional engine out operations.
+You should never fly the airplane below VMC or VSSE, if published, under single-engine operations.

 - Why is directional control affected by airspeed?

 The faster the airspeed the more force the rudder can produce to resist the yawing tendency caused by asymmetrical thrust.

 Conditions considered by the manufacturer for determining VMC speeds (FAR 23.149, Airplane Flying Handbook)